flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 ### Fuel

-Fuel loading is now exclusively done via our EFB which has a great UI to see the status of fuel tanks and other options.
+Fuel loading is now exclusively done via our EFB, which has a great UI to see the status of fuel tanks and other options.
 [Guide Here](flypados3/ground.md#fuel-page).

 ### Weights and Balance